lambda-fairy/lambda-fairy.github.io/blog/2021-09-09-new-website-part-1.md

 [^puce]: Who names a color after flea vomit?
 Seriously.

-And the **minimalism**.
+It was **too minimal**.
-When skeuomorphism was all the rage, that style was a breath of fresh air.
+When skeuomorphism was all the rage, that restraint was a breath of fresh air.
 But today, everyone is the same, Lighthouse-optimized, flat color drop shadow neo-grotesque rounded box.
 Apple went from Garamond to Myriad to Helvetica.
 Monochrome just isn't cool anymore.